Using Logical Specifications of Objectives in Multi-Objective Reinforcement Learning: Experimental Results

 \subsection{Navigation Environment Variations}

 To test our agent on a variety of environments with various numbers of objectives we designed modified navigation environments.
 We scaled the environment to 5x5 and 20x20 grids as outlined in Figure~\ref{fig:mod} along with the 12x12 version described previously.
 We train on these modified navigation environments with two, four, and six objectives.
 The two objective environment includes staying on the road and avoiding hazards.
 The four objective environment adds moving to the right and moving up.
 The six objective environment adds moving towards the center row and moving towards the center column.
-With the latter four objectives, behavior specifications can include moving to arbitrary locations in the grid.

 Figure~\ref{fig:grid} shows plots for the nine resulting combinations of environment size and objective count.
 In these experiments we use predefined sets of 40,000, 60,000, and 80,000 specifications with an 80:20 training-testing split for the two, four, and six objective versions respectively.
 We randomly sampled 20\% of the specifications to form test sets and show that our agent again generalizes to never-before-seen behavior specifications over various environment sizes and objective counts.
 We found that increased environment size and objective count increased the generalization difficulty, as indicated by the increase in disparity between our agent and baseline performance, but our agent still manages to generalize in these more difficult environments.
 It is interesting to note that with increased number of objectives, the difference between non-curriculum and curriculum agents becomes more apparent.